Yudai Ogawa

-Yudai Ogawa (小川 雄大, Ogawa Yudai) (born 4 October 1996) is a professional footballer who plays as a midfielder for Cambodian Premier League club Preah Khan Reach Svay Rieng after leaving Phnom Penh Crown at the end of 2024-25 season.
+Yudai Ogawa (小川 雄大, Ogawa Yudai) (born 4 October 1996) is a professional footballer who plays as a midfielder for Cambodian Premier League club ISI Dangkor Senchey.
 Born in Japan, he plays for the Cambodia national team.

 Club career

 FC Gifu

 After graduating from Yamanashi Gakuin High School, Ogawa joined J2 League club FC Gifu in February 2015.
 He make 2015 season debut coming on as a substitution against Hokkaido Consadole Sapporo on 14 June 2015.

 Widzew Łódź

 On 8 February 2017, Ogawa joined Polish fourth-tier club Widzew Łódź.
 He made his league debut on 18 March 2017 in a league match against Motor Lubawa.
 However, he was released at the end of the season.

 Tiffy Army

 In January 2018, Ogawa moved to Cambodian Premier League club Tiffy Army.
 He went on to have a great season at the club scoring 10 goals in 18 appearances.

 Angkor Tiger

 On 16 January 2019, Ogawa moved to another Cambodian side Angkor Tiger.